felixhochbaum/Audiometer/docs/index.md

 # Welcome to Audiometer Documentation

 Welcome to the Audiometer documentation!
-Here you will find all the information you need to get started.

 ## Sections